davbyr/ParaTC/README.md

 For development:

-1. Clone this repository.
+1. Clone this repository and change directory into it.
-2. Install dependenceies
+2. Install dependencies using `environment.yml`: `conda env create -n paratc_env -f environment.yml`.
+3. Activate the environment: `conda activate paratc_env`
-3. `pip install -e .`
+4. Install the package: `pip install -e .`

 ### Modules